Code-Institute-Submissions/AdventureCall/README.md

 Ending Fireworks gif found [here](https://www.animatedimages.org/data/media/492/animated-fireworks-image-0014.gif)

 ## Influences

+First and forements Limmy the creater of the Adventure Call sketches.
+Please seek him out if you're not familiar!

 [The inspiration behind the code of the game is from this youtube video](https://www.youtube.com/watch?v=R1S_NhKkvGA)